 Generally speaking, shared hosting for Magento is suboptimal.
 Look for an alternative if you can.

 VPS is as close to a real dedicated server as it gets.
-It’s a hosting solution that offers you the freedom of your own dedicated server inside the traditional shared hosting environment.
+It’s a reliable and fast Magento hosting solution that offers you the freedom of your own dedicated server inside the shared hosting environment.
 The compromise here is that you don’t really own any hardware (but at the same time you can get tech support team help if anything goes wrong).

 VPS is a solid solution for 10-50 orders per day and decent foot traffic.
 More than that and you’ll want to look for something else.